medusajs/medusa/docs/content/guides/fulfillment-api.md

 ### `canCalculate(fulfillmentOption)`

-If implemented this method can be used to dynamically calcluate prices based on a cart's contents or details.
+If implemented this method can be used to dynamically calculate prices based on a cart's contents or details.
 The method returns a boolean value indicating if a given fulfillment option can have a dynamically calculated price or not.

 ### `calculatePrice(fulfillmentOption, fulfillmentData, cart)`